akshayrdeodhar/akshayrdeodhar.github.io/_posts/2024-01-06-vegas-and-utah.md

 man pretends to continue sleeping.
 A large burly man (I don't remember his other characteristics, I'll call him Mr. Wallace) promises to "work on the driver's ass" if he doesn't start the vehicle reasoning that "the driver ain't gonna hold him up on his way home".
-After the formality of asking if the afromentioned person is "threatening him", the driver goes back to the front, and we are on our way.
+After the formality of asking if the aforementioned person is "threatening him", the driver goes back to the front, and we are on our way.
 The tatooed man gets off at the next stop, commenting that Mr. Wallace must have scared the driver.